Autism Psychosis Features

 Autism spectrum disorders and psychosis

-Meanwhile, psychosis can be defined as a mental state involving a disconnect from reality that is often accompanied by symptoms like delusions, hallucinations, and disordered thinking and speech.
-It can also come with negative symptoms, which represent a lack of typical behaviors.
+Approximately 11.6% of individuals who are considered to be high risk of developing psychosis are diagnosed with autism spectrum disorder.
+Psychosis is a mental state involving a disconnect from reality that is often accompanied by symptoms like delusions, hallucinations, and disordered thinking and speech.
+Psychosis may also be associated with negative symptoms, which represent a lack of typical behaviors.
 Negative symptoms can include social withdrawal (asociality), an inability to experience pleasure (anhedonia), and a lack of motivation (avolition), among others.

-Distinctions between autism and schizophrenia
+Distinctions between autism spectrum disorder and schizophrenia

 A middle aged man sits hunched over in a chair while talking to the male therapist sitting across from his during a therapy session.